Root Canal Therapy

 What Is a Root Canal?

-In the past, a tooth with a diseased nerve often had to be removed.
-Today, a procedure called root canal therapy can save that tooth.
+In the past, a tooth with a diseased or infected nerve often had to be removed.
+Today, root canal therapy can often save that tooth and help preserve your natural smile.

-Inside each tooth is the pulp, which contains nerves and nutrients.
-This tissue runs down through the root of the tooth.
-When the pulp becomes diseased or injured, it can die and lead to infection.
+Inside each tooth is the pulp, which contains nerves, blood vessels, and connective tissue.
+When the pulp becomes inflamed, injured, or infected, it can cause pain and may lead to an abscess if left untreated.

-During a root canal, the dentist removes the damaged pulp, cleans and seals the canal, and protects the tooth with a crown to restore strength and function.
+During root canal therapy, the dentist removes the damaged pulp, cleans and seals the canal, and may recommend a crown to restore strength and function.

 Common Reasons for Root Canal Therapy